Synonyms / Other Terms Used

 Discussion

-The number of pictograms to indicate the availability or location of a safe-deposit box for storage of money or valuables we found in our database is quite limited.
+The number of pictograms to indicate the availability or location of a safe-deposit box for storage of money or valuables we found in our database is quite small.
 It seems no clear visual stereotype exists for the referent Safe.

-Of the few pictogram variants we have in our collection, several were examined on basis of tests:
+Also research available is rather limited, as it is from one country only, but of the few pictogram variants we have in our collection, several were examined on basis of tests:

 Comprehensibility estimates (Brugger, 1999) were better for pictogram variants that visually resemble a safe than for variants following the often used locker symbol based on an outline rectangle with key above.
 Some respondents thought that the variant at the bottom of the table above with an image of a safe with an open door, labeled as ON Testdesign, looked like an image of a computer rotated by 90 degrees.
 It seems that indicating money (banknote, coin or currency mark) in combination with the image of a safe works best.
 The numbers next to the pictograms in the table above are the mean estimation values reported for the corresponding pictograms in this study.